dapr/proposals/20250322-actors-pubsub.md

     // Required: The name of the PubSub topic/queue the event is sourced from "topic": "<pubsub_topic_name>"
   },
-  // Optional: If specified, an array of at least one ilter expression that evaluates to true or false.
+  // Optional: If specified, an array of at least one filter expression that evaluates to true or false.
 Delivery
   // should be performedonly if ALL of the expressions evaluate as true.
   // Must support the following dialects:
   // - exact: The value of the matching CloudEvent attribute MUST exactly match the specified value (case-sensitive)